mh182/comprehensive-rust/src/structs.md

 - This may be a good time to let people know there are different types of structs.
   - Zero-sized structs `e.g., struct Foo;` might be used when implementing a trait on some type but don’t have any data that you want to store in the value itself.
   - The next slide will introduce Tuple structs, used when the field names are not important.
-- The syntax `..peter` allows us to copy the majority of the fields from the old struct without having to explicitly type it all out.
-It must always be the last element.

 </details>